Igossx/NoticeBoard/README.md

 # Notice-Board
-A simple board application with a multithreaded server
+A simple board application with a multithreaded server (socket API).